Cray-HPE/docs-csm/upgrade/1.5.4/README.md

 ## Bug fixes and improvements

 * Improved performance and scalability of [Boot Script Service (BSS)](../../glossary.md#boot-script-service-bss) and `cfs-trust`
-* Fixed issue with false positive goss test failure
+* Increase validate_certifi_version goss test timeout to 20 seconds
 * Fixed bug in `cfs-debugger` (from [`CASMCMS-9247`](https://jira-pro.it.hpe.com:8443/browse/CASMCMS-9247) to be reviewed by Mitch Harding)
 * Fixed bug when validating a non-existent session template (from [`CASMCMS-9270`](https://jira-pro.it.hpe.com:8443/browse/CASMCMS-9270) to be reviewed by Mitch Harding)